Large Language Models for Automated Literature Review: An Evaluation of Reference Generation, Abstract Writing, and Review Composition: Methodology

 \section{Methodology}

-In this section, we present the framework for evaluating LLMs' literature survey writing ability.
-The framework as shown in Figure~\ref{f1}, consists of three main stages: first, dataset construction; second, task design for evaluation; and third, assessment of the generated results.
+In this section, we propose a framework for evaluating LLMs' literature review writing ability.
+The framework, as shown in Figure~\ref{f1}, consists of three main stages: dataset construction and task design for evaluation, collection LLM-generated output, and assessment of the generated output.